tadejsv/dev-container-repo/README.md

     docker run --rm -d --name alba --gpus all --ipc=host -u $(id -u) -p 8888:8888 -v "$(pwd)":/workspace tadejsv/ml-docker:pytorch lab
     ```

-    >  If you run this on a CPU-only machine, remove the `--gpus all`
+    >  If you run this on a CPU-only machine, remove `--gpus all`

     Here in the example the final argument it `lab`, which will make Jupyter Lab availible on your machine at [https://localhost:8888](https://localhost:8888), with the password `alba`.
 Other availible options are:
     - `notebook`: same as `lab`, but starts a Jupyter Notebook.